Peritoz/smart-view-engine/README.md

 ## Getting Started

 You can pass relationship paths as input to generate advanced views.
-A relationship path can be represented as an array of elements, where the leftest (first) element is considered the main element.
-The subsequent elements form a relationship chain with the main element.
+A relationship path can be represented as an array of elements, where the most left (first) element is considered the main element.
+For example, the following elements form a relationship chain with the main element.
 An example of a relationship chain is presented below:

 ```
 (Customer)->(Product)<-(Supplier)